cakephp/bakery.cakephp.org/2015/08/06/cakephp_2_5_9_2_6_10_2_7_2_released.rst

 We'd like to thank 'Kurita Takashi' for contacting us through our `security issue
 <http://book.cakephp.org/3.0/en/contributing/tickets.html#reporting-security-issues>`_
-process about the CsrfComponent issue.
+process about both issues.
 We recommend that all users of CakePHP upgrade to one of these releases as soon as possible.
 CakePHP 3.x is unaffected by the prefix routing issue.